-“Using ice sexually is a form of erotic temperature play,” says board certified sexologist Lanae St. John, DHS, who goes by The Mama Sutra.
-Temperature play, she she adds, is the pre-negotiated and consensual use of hot and cold senses in your sexual activities for pleasure.
+Getting off from the cold is one part of temperature play.
+“Using ice sexually is a form of erotic temperature play,” says board certified sexologist Lanae St. John, DHS.
+Temperature play, she adds, is the pre-negotiated and consensual use of hot and cold senses in your sexual activities for pleasure.
 It’s a way to stimulate your brain and body differently, she says, and it puts your nerves on high alert.
+What might that look like?
+Temperature play with heat could involve dripping warm wax from a massage candle on the body, while cold temperature play looks like using ice to stimulate (more on that below).

-“The contrast of the cold on your hot body in a warm room floods the body with a rush of sensations that can be incredibly stimulating.” —Indigo Wolfe, sex educator
+"The contrast of the cold on your hot body in a warm room floods the body with a rush of sensations that can be incredibly stimulating."—Indigo Wolfe, sex educator and sex-toy reviewer

 1. Icy kiss